mailtodanish/Inventory-Manager-OFSC/readme.md

 ---

 ## 🔒 Notes
-- This plugin directly interacts with the OFSC inventory APIs — changes made are **immediately reflected** in your production data.
+- This plugin directly interacts with the OFSC inventory APIs — changes made are **immediately reflected** in your ofsc data.
-- Always test updates or deletions in a **sandbox environment** before deploying to production.

 ---